 - The Oaks – A classic category one race run at Belle Vue and confined to bitches, first run in 1927, top prize around £15,000.

 - The St Leger – Held at Wimbledon this is a classic stayers race.
 This Cat One race is run over 687 metres, first held in 1928 and held at Wembley until 1998.

-- Grand National – The top hurdle race, held at Sittingbourne and again a classic dating back to 1928.
+- Grand National – The top hurdle race, held at Central Park (formerly Sittingbourne) and again a classic dating back to 1928.
 Held at White City until 1984, then Hall Green and Wimbledon before moving to Sittingbourne in 2012.